mrsarm/jshell-plugin/README.md

 JShell Plugin
 =============

-> :warning: the plugin is not working properly with Java 12+, check this
-> [section](#the-console-is-exited-once-started), although it works with
-> Java 9 to 11 (version 11 is LTS, use it! :point_left:), check also how to deal with
-> different versions of Java [here](#i-have-a-jdk-9-installation-but-my-default-jdk-is-the-jdk-8-or-below).

-This **Gradle plugin** helps you to explore your code and dependencies in your gradle project with in [jshell](https://docs.oracle.com/javase/9/jshell/introduction-jshell.htm), the official Java REPL tool.
+**Gradle plugin** that helps you to explore your code and dependencies in your gradle project with in [jshell](https://docs.oracle.com/javase/9/jshell/introduction-jshell.htm), the official Java REPL tool (Java 9+).

 Hosted in the **Gradle plugins** site: https://plugins.gradle.org/plugin/com.github.mrsarm.jshell.plugin